wt051453/Data-warehousing-Netflix-project/README.md

 ## CIS4400_project ETL

-The Extract, Transform, Load (ETL) documentation will show you the code in different steps of the ETL process by providing a basic explanation and examples of how to do it.
+The Extract, Transform, Load (ETL) documentation will show you the code in different steps of the ETL process by providing a basic explanation and examples of how to extract the datasets from datasource, transform data based on the project's requirement and load the transformed data into MySQL database.

 ### Installation:
 1. Install Python IDE Anaconda Navigator - Jupyter Notebook.
 The Anaconda documentation below provides instructions to install it based on your operating systems.